JD.com, Inc. (NASDAQ:JD) Shares Sold by M&G Investment Management Ltd.

-M&G Investment Management Ltd. cut its holdings in shares of JD.com, Inc. (NASDAQ:JD – Get Rating) by 15.3% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,074,995 shares of the information services provider’s stock after selling 373,450 shares during the period.
-JD.com makes up approximately 0.4% of M&G Investment Management Ltd.’s holdings, making the stock its 23rd biggest position.
-M&G Investment Management Ltd.’s holdings in JD.com were worth $145,250,000 as of its most recent SEC filing.
+M&G Investment Management Ltd. reduced its stake in JD.com, Inc. (NASDAQ:JD – Get Rating) by 15.3% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 2,074,995 shares of the information services provider’s stock after selling 373,450 shares during the period.
+JD.com accounts for approximately 0.4% of M&G Investment Management Ltd.’s holdings, making the stock its 23rd biggest position.
+M&G Investment Management Ltd.’s holdings in JD.com were worth $145,250,000 at the end of the most recent reporting period.

-Several brokerages recently commented on JD.
-HSBC reduced their price target on shares of JD.com from $100.00 to $91.00 and set a “buy” rating for the company in a research report on Friday.
-Mizuho upped their price objective on shares of JD.com from $95.00 to $100.00 and gave the company a “buy” rating in a research note on Friday, November 19th.
-Stifel Nicolaus dropped their price objective on shares of JD.com from $110.00 to $95.00 in a research note on Wednesday, January 26th.
-Atlantic Securities assumed coverage on shares of JD.com in a research note on Tuesday, January 11th.
-They issued an “overweight” rating and a $100.00 price objective on the stock.
-Finally, Morgan Stanley dropped their price objective on shares of JD.com from $98.00 to $85.00 and set an “overweight” rating on the stock in a research note on Monday.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $97.07.
+Several analysts recently commented on the stock.
+Barclays cut their target price on shares of JD.com from $103.00 to $99.00 and set an “overweight” rating for the company in a research note on Friday.
+UBS Group increased their target price on shares of JD.com from $95.00 to $110.00 and gave the company a “buy” rating in a research note on Friday, November 19th.
+Macquarie assumed coverage on shares of JD.com in a research note on Tuesday, December 7th.
+They set an “outperform” rating for the company.
+Morgan Stanley cut their target price on shares of JD.com from $98.00 to $85.00 and set an “overweight” rating for the company in a research note on Monday.
+Finally, Atlantic Securities began coverage on shares of JD.com in a research report on Tuesday, January 11th.
+They issued an “overweight” rating and a $100.00 price target for the company.
+Two equities research analysts have rated the stock with a sell rating, three have given a hold rating, eleven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, JD.com has a consensus rating of “Buy” and a consensus price target of $97.07.

-JD.com (NASDAQ:JD – Get Rating) last issued its quarterly earnings results on Thursday, March 10th.
-The information services provider reported $2.21 earnings per share for the quarter, beating analysts’ consensus estimates of $0.10 by $2.11.
+JD.com (NASDAQ:JD – Get Rating) last announced its quarterly earnings results on Thursday, March 10th.
+The information services provider reported $2.21 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.10 by $2.11.
 JD.com had a net margin of 2.86% and a return on equity of 4.07%.
-The firm had revenue of $275.91 billion during the quarter, compared to the consensus estimate of $273.82 billion.
-During the same period in the prior year, the firm earned $0.09 EPS.
-The business’s revenue was up 23.0% on a year-over-year basis.
-As a group, analysts anticipate that JD.com, Inc. will post 0.94 EPS for the current fiscal year.
+The company had revenue of $275.91 billion for the quarter, compared to analyst estimates of $273.82 billion.
+During the same quarter in the prior year, the business posted $0.09 EPS.
+JD.com’s quarterly revenue was up 23.0% on a year-over-year basis.
+Equities analysts anticipate that JD.com, Inc. will post 0.94 EPS for the current fiscal year.

 About JD.com (Get Rating)